Kot Diji Fort: Background

 The Kot Diji Fort was built by Mir Sohrab Khan Talpur, between 1785 and 1795.
 The site sits on a hill at the southern end of the Rohri Hills, and sits above a prehistoric mound of the same name, where remains of a pre-Harappan civilization have been found.

 Structure

 The fort sits atop a 110 foot tall high hill that rises above the city of Kot Diji.
 The fort's 30 foot tall walls encircle the uppermost portion of the fort, resulting a narrow-width fortress with perimeter of 1.8 kilometres.
 The fort contains three strategically placed towers that are each 50 feet tall.
 The fort contains several sites for cannon placement, and contains numerous inner passages for protection.
 The fort also contains a water reservoir, munition storage, prison, courtroom, numerous cells for security personnel, and a small regal residence.

 Conservation

-Government of Pakistan has declared it a protected heritage site in Pakistan, though it has been noted that portions of the fort are under control of powerful local families.
+The Government of Pakistan has declared it a protected heritage site in Pakistan, though it has been noted that portions of the fort are under control of powerful local families.